What is an ECG: Measuring the Heart's Electrical Activity

 After a heart attack or other heart event, follow a recovery plan to prevent future heart attacks.
 The first few months are critical, with the risk of another heart event higher during the first 90 days.
 Adhere to a cardiac rehabilitation program, including exercise, education, and counseling, to recover and reduce future heart problems.

-Who Needs An ECG?
+Who Needs an ECG?

 An ECG is typically recommended for individuals who experience symptoms such as chest pain, shortness of breath, dizziness, or palpitations.
 Additionally, those with a family history of heart disease or cardiac conditions or those at risk of heart disease due to high blood pressure, high cholesterol, or diabetes may also require an ECG.